top of page

 Debt

 Another important aspect to consider is debt.
 It’s crucial to assess whether a business has a manageable level of debt that can be repaid within three years.
 To do this, I divide the company’s total long-term debt by its earnings.
-Based on this calculation, Aena has 3,0 years of earnings in debt.
-This is slightly higher than I would prefer, but I don’t view it as a major risk - largely because the Spanish government owns 51% of the company.
+Based on this calculation, Aena has 3,1 years of earnings in debt.
+This is slightly higher than I would prefer, but I don’t view it as a major risk, largely because the Spanish government owns 51% of the company.
 That ownership structure provides a layer of stability and reduces the likelihood of serious financial distress.
 It’s also worth noting that Aena has made debt reduction a priority, which is encouraging.
-While debt may increase somewhat in the coming years due to higher capital spending under the DORA III framework, I don’t believe this will become a concern.
+In fact, the company’s debt relative to its earnings has been declining, supported by strong profit growth in recent years.
+This is also reflected in its credit ratings, which have been upgraded, and in its ability to access funding on attractive terms, as seen with its recent bond issuance.
+Even though total debt has increased somewhat due to international investments, particularly in Brazil, the company also holds a meaningful cash position that is not fully reflected in headline figures.
+While debt may increase somewhat in the coming years due to higher capital spending under the DORA III framework, I don’t believe this will become a concern, especially given the predictable nature of Aena’s cash flows and its strong position within critical national infrastructure.

 Support the Blog